Yorkshire Pudding for 6

 But crisply-made Yorkshire Pud is now - and with every reason - something of a delicacy.
 There are just a few rules: for a successful pudding you must (i) have the oven very hot, (ii) use a flameproof metal container, and (iii) always use plain flour rather than self-raising.

 For a smaller Yorkshire Pudding batter to serve 4, Click Here.
-You can now watch how to make Yorkshire Pudding in our Cookery School 'Batters' video lesson below.
+You can watch how to make Yorkshire Pudding in our Cookery School Video, just click the image to play.

 This recipe is adapted from Delia Smith’s Complete Illustrated Cookery Course Serves 6

 To make the batter, sift the flour into a bowl (with a cloth under it to keep it steady), holding the sieve quite high to give the flour a good airing add some seasoning then make a well in the centre.

 Break the eggs into it and beat with an electric hand whisk (you can also use a balloon whisk), gradually incorporating the flour, and then gradually add and beat in the milk and water.
 When it’s all in slide a rubber spatula all around the sides and base of the bowl to get any escaped bits of flour.
 Then give it one more whisk.
 There is no need to leave the batter to stand, so make it whenever it’s convenient.

 If you are cooking your Yorkshire to accompany a roast, about 15 minutes before the joint is due to come out of the oven, increase the heat to 220°C, gas mark 7 add the dripping (or oil) to the pan and place it in the oven to heat, for 10 minutes.
 While your meat is resting, or when you are ready to cook the Yorkshire, place the pan or tin over direct heat, turned to high, while you pour the batter into the sizzling hot fat.